 "It was his intention, the suspect's intention, to leave Clay Moore tied in the woods until he got his money," Wells said.

-Citing the teen's ability to recall details about the suspect and where he was taken, Wells said "the bottom line is that the man kidnapped the wrong kid."
+Citing the teen's resourcefulness and ability to recall details, Wells said, "the bottom line is that the man kidnapped the wrong kid."

 Quick Job Search